The-SamminAter/product-checker/README.md

 This is useful if you are running an investigation to determine the usage of the same username on different social networks.

 ![userrecon](./userrecon.png)

-## TODO:

-- [ ] Make prototype for new script
-   - [ ] Make it use functions (if that'll work?)
-      - [ ] Maybe a couple of different functions (one for each url scheme)?
-   - [ ] Add or migrate all current checks to new script
-   - [ ] Add the url name to the created document
-   - [ ] Possibly add in controlled variations?
-   - [ ] Differenciate from page down/check broken, user not found, and user found